prov3ntus/pv_blender_cod/README.md

 - Look into XAnim importing & exporting and fix issues left by previous maintainers (and hence add 4.0+ support).
 - Drag n' drop support for importing XModel/XAnims
+- Get to the bottom of "Vertex normal is 0" once and for all

 ---

 The aim for this plugin is to support all versions of Blender (3.X AND 4.X).

 As aforementioned above, I haven't gotten around to fixing XAnims yet so please be patient until I do.
+_I've got a few other massive projects that I'm working on right now, and XAnim exporting work in Maya, so it's not a priority._

 Other than that, please **let me know if you encounter a problem** by opening an issue [here](https://github.com/w4133d/pv_blender_cod/issues/new/choose), and I'll fix it **as soon as I can**!